Andrew Lui : Timelines

 Lui's oeuvre is a never-ending storyboard, each painting a reference to the preceding one, and a harbinger of the next.
 Together they create a pantheon of forms and colours that are at the artist's beck and call.
 He conjures the shapes as if by some magic, where leaping horses emerge from a tangle of soft brushstrokes, and where oblique, sensuous forms hint at a female body.
 The sensual aspect of Lui's art is particularly noticeable in his latest works on display at Wallace Galleries in Calgary.
 Over 30 of his acrylic and ink on rice paper paintings are being showcased, and for those who are not familiar with his work, this exhibition should be an unforgettable experience.
 Even for someone well versed in his visual lexicon, these pieces are of an astounding maturity, and, particularly for this artist, audacity.

 Three distinct elements compose his works.
 First is the palette, colours at once rich and saturated, and impossibly translucent.
 The second are the shapes, created with fluid brushstrokes driven it seems more by breath than physical energy.
 The third element in Lui's compositions is the negative space that is the intrinsic component of each painting.
-Great expanses of white paper are left untouched, yet touched they are by the colours and forms that swirl around them.
+Great expanses of white paper are left untouched, yet touched by the colours and forms that swirl around them.

 Profound emotions are encapsulated in his compositions, released with great diplomacy and restraint, seeking an echo but never demanding a reaction.
 These light as a feather brushstrokes resemble caresses, and the comparison is not far fetched, as Lui uses magnificent ancient Chinese brushes of different thickness, imbued with a singular spirit that must drive his gestures to a large extent.
 Silky, soft and pliable, they impose a certain aesthetic that is perfectly synchronized with Lui's creative vision.
 Their equal partner, colour, plays a paramount role in each series of works, whether it's bright fuchsia and sky blue, or the artist's favourite sepia.
 It designates the mood, and to a certain extent, the composition itself.